sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 ### Exit

-- `exit(status: boolean): void` Call this function will terminate contract execution.
+- `exit(status: boolean): void` Calling this function will terminate contract execution.
 If `status` is `true` then the contract succeeds; otherwise, it fails.

 ## `SmartContract` Methods